- Fast results

 For example, if you are positive for nicotine and cotinine but the results show they’re less than 2 ng/mL, it’s highly possible that it’s due to your recent exposure to a smoker.
 However, if you have about 10 ng/mL of nicotine in your system, it may confirm your tobacco use within the detection window.

-Nicotine can remain in your system for quite some time, as is, or in the form of metabolites, like cotinine.
+Nicotine can stay in your system for awhile, as is, or in the form of metabolites, like cotinine.
 As a result, doctors can determine tobacco use or exposure within a certain time frame depending on the type of test you took.

 Here’s a rundown of how long nicotine can be detected via lab workup based on samples.